 "An admirable addition to the catalogue of exciting new works coming from Irish artists."

 "Immensely skilled on the piano, Flynn has an ear for voicing, for bringing out the depths of beauty of the piano.
 On 'The King of The Cats', he approaches both traditional Irish songs as well as some gorgeous compositions of his own.
 The album has a sense of introspection and meditation.
 Rich in harmony, expansive in sound, full of emotional depth and breadth, The King of The Cats is a journey from start to finish, one that you will enjoy.
 With a relaxed yet moving groove, Flynn takes us home, and how sweet that homecoming is."

-Dublin, Ireland born piano player. singer and songwriter Eamonn Flynn was the session keyboard player on the 14 million selling soundtrack of 'The Commitments', about a soul band from Dublin.
-After moving to San Francisco he went on to record and tour with a wide range of artists including Michael Franti and Spearhead, Evelyn Champagne King, Zigaboo Modeliste, Maria Muldaur, Elvin Bishop, Coco Montoya, Taj Mahal, Pink, Los Lobos, Michelle Shocked, Boz Scaggs, The Black Family and Finbar Furey.
+Dublin, Ireland born piano player, organist, composer, singer and songwriter Eamonn Flynn was the session keyboard player on the 14 million selling soundtrack of 'The Commitments', about a soul band from Dublin.
+After moving to San Francisco he went on to record and tour with Michael Franti and Spearhead, Evelyn Champagne King, Zigaboo Modeliste, Elvin Bishop, Coco Montoya, Taj Mahal, Pink, Los Lobos, Michelle Shocked, Maria Muldaur, Boz Scaggs, The Black Family and Finbar Furey.
 Film and TV work includes original music for Ugly Betty, Moonlight, Brujo, Beached and Creative High.
 In 2017 he released his debut solo album 'The Irish Channel' and followed it up with 'Black Coddle' in 2019.
-He is presently working on a new album of original songs as well as a solo piano album of reimagined Irish traditional tunes and songs.
+He is presently working on a new album of original songs as well as a solo piano album of reimagined Irish traditional tunes.